sage-code/eve/manual/basic.md

 ```

 **Operators**
 Ordinal is a discrete numeral type so it has support for relation operators: { =, <, >, <=, >= }.
 It can be incremented and decremented using += and -=.
-We can perform addition, subtraction, multiplication.
+On ordinals you can perform addition, subtraction, multiplication.

 ```
 ** using type Day declared before